 2018-2019 Goal – Connect West Pine trail to Flat Lake trail

-We’ve been working to connect the north and south ends of our trail system.
-This includes building two water crossings, one over Porcupine Creek and the other crossing the McIntosh Run River.
-Volunteer trail builders started the 2018 trail building season (spring) working on West Pine Trail from the Norawarren trailhead in Herring Cove.
-Throughout the spring and most of the summer volunteer build days were held weekly with great turnout.
+Volunteer trail builders invested 1386 hours over the 2018 trail building season working on West Pine, Divide, Flat Lake, and Schnitzel trails.
+Volunteer build days were held weekly throughout the spring, summer and some of the fall with great turnout.
 It was exciting to see the progress made each week as the trail inched (metered!) along.

 We hired a trail crew!